kodemore/chocs/README.md

 serve()
 ```

- > Keep in mind `serve()` function is using `bjoern` package, make sure you did include it in your project
+ > Keep in mind that the `serve()` function is using the `bjoern` package, so make sure you included it in your project
- > dependencies before using it, you can also use any wsgi compatible server of your choice.
+ > dependencies before using it.
+You are able to use any WSGI compatible server.

-## Running application with gunicorn (or any other wsgi server)
+## Running application with Gunicorn (or any other WSGI server)

 ```python
 # myapp.py